The 48 Hour Film Festival and Why You Should Do It

 Almost a decade ago, my dearest friends decided we should try our hand at the Greensboro 48 Hour Film Festival.
 That year, our production studio Layla Films Productions was born, and we drew our genre: musical.
 None of us had ever shot a music video before, so it went about as well as you can imagine.
 Luckily, friend and musician Cameron Wilkin helped write 4 excellent songs that won us the Best Music award that year.
 The production quality itself left a lot to be desired, but we kept making movies.

-Every time we made a new film, we’d acquire better film making gear, practice new shots, and test out fresh angles for our movies.
+Every time we made a new film, we’d acquire better film making gear, upgrade our editing software, practice new shots, and test out fresh angles for our movies.
 In 2017, our short horror film, Fun and Games, won the Greensboro Horror 48 Hour Film Festival and our film went to be screened in Paris at Filmapalooza.
 The winners of Filmapalooza go on to be screened at the Cannes Film Festival.
 Ours didn’t win that year, but it left the taste of ingenuity on our tongues.

 Even for veteran film makers, the film festival will test your efficiency, creative process, and cohesion as a team.
 It helped me become a better writer, filmmaker, and photographer as a whole.
 Short films are definitely the perfect medium for our comedy skit ideas.